outdreamer/build-a-cure/docs/tasks/workflow_example.md

 			'test if a problem is solved by solving one of the causal problems in its input causal sequence', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
 		],
-		'identify sub-problems forming the original problem': [ 'identify 'connection' problem required to convert problem into solution (equalize the problem with the solution)', 'identify equalizing functions that would connect the problem & solution (functions that would convert one state into a state similar to another state)', 'apply equalizing functions to connect the problem/solution', 'test if the equalizing functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
+		'identify 'equalizing' sub-problems building the original problem': [ 'identify 'connection' structures required to convert problem into solution (equalize the problem with the solution)', 'identify equalizing functions that would connect the problem & solution (functions that would convert one state into a state similar to another state)', 'apply equalizing functions to connect the problem/solution', 'test if the equalizing functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
 		],
-		'identify sub-problems forming the original problem': [ 'identify 'connection' structures required to convert problem into solution (equalize the problem with the solution)', 'identify connection functions that would connect the problem & solution (functions that would find 'connection' structures like 'input-output sequences')', 'apply connection functions to connect the problem/solution', 'test if the connection functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
+		'identify 'connection' sub-problems building the original problem': [ 'identify 'connection' structures required to convert problem into solution (equalize the problem with the solution)', 'identify connection functions that would connect the problem & solution (functions that would find 'connection' structures like 'input-output sequences')', 'apply connection functions to connect the problem/solution', 'test if the connection functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
 		],
-		'identify sub-problems forming the original problem': [ 'identify 'interaction' structures required to convert problem into solution (equalize the problem with the solution)', 'identify interaction functions that would connect the problem & solution (functions that would find 'interactive' structures like 'input-output sequences')', 'apply interaction functions to connect the problem/solution', 'test if the interaction functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
+		'identify 'interaction' sub-problems building the original problem': [ 'identify 'connection' structures required to convert problem into solution (equalize the problem with the solution)', 'identify interaction functions that would connect the problem & solution (functions that would find 'interactive' structures like 'input-output sequences')', 'apply interaction functions to connect the problem/solution', 'test if the interaction functions solves the problem (connects the problem & solution)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
 		],
-		'identify sub-problems forming the original problem': [ 'identify 'difference' problem structure between problem & solution', 'identify functions that remove or reduce the difference between problem & solution', 'apply functions to remove/reduce differences to the difference between problem & solution', 'test if reducing/removing the difference solves the problem (fulfills the solution metrics)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
+		'identify 'difference' sub-problems building the original problem': [ 'identify 'difference' problem structure between problem & solution', 'identify functions that remove or reduce the difference between problem & solution', 'apply functions to remove/reduce differences to the difference between problem & solution', 'test if reducing/removing the difference solves the problem (fulfills the solution metrics)', 'if the problem is solved by a solution (the solution metrics are fulfilled, possibly determined by whether the problem/solution are connected, which is a problem-solving intent), return that solution'
 		],
-		'identify sub-problems forming the original problem': [ 'identify 'missing information' problem structure preventing the solution', 'identify functions that can find information',
+		'identify 'missing information' sub-problems building the original problem': [ 'identify 'missing information' problem structure preventing the solution', 'identify functions that can find information',
 			'apply functions that can find information to find the missing information',